Stephen Warnock: International career

 Warnock was capped by the England schools team before making one appearance for the under-16s against Norway on 6 April 1998.

-Despite having made relatively few first team appearances for Liverpool, Warnock was called into the senior England squad for the first time on 29 August 2005, due to lack of cover in the squad at left back.
+Despite having made relatively few first team appearances for Liverpool, 23-year-old Warnock was called into the senior England squad for the first time on 29 August 2005, due to lack of cover in the squad at left back.
 He was again called into the squad by England coach Fabio Capello in May 2008 for the friendlies against the United States and Trinidad and Tobago.
 He made his England debut against the latter on 1 June coming on as a substitute for Wayne Bridge in the 84th minute.

 After impressing with Aston Villa in the early 2009–10 season Warnock received a call up to the international squad once more for a friendly against Egypt.
 On 11 May 2010, Warnock was named in the 30-man provisional squad for the 2010 FIFA World Cup in South Africa.
 On 1 June 2010, he was named in the final 23-man selection by manager Fabio Capello, ahead of other left back Leighton Baines.
 Due to the widely accepted adeptness of Ashley Cole at left back, Warnock did not feature in any of England's matches during their short-lived run in the World Cup which ended against Germany.
 On 7 June 2010, he played in a friendly match against Platinum Stars before the tournament.
 This does not count towards a full cap, as it was not played against a full international side.
+The 28-year-old made his second and final appearance for England against France in November 2010.

 In May 2012, Scotland manager Craig Levein made an approach to Warnock to play for them.
 Warnock remained eligible for Scotland as his England caps all came in friendly matches.

 Media work

 Since his retirement, Warnock has become a regular football pundit on radio and television, covering the Premier League, Champions League, Europa League, Copa Libertadores, and EFL for the BBC, BT Sport, DAZN, Quest TV, and NBC Sports.

+In 2024, Warnock took part in the Sky Sports News Real Talk series, where he opened up about his struggle with depression and suicidal thoughts following his retirement from football.